 Old Market

-The old market, called Olimpo, was made of two buildings and was one of the biggest enclosed markets of the time.
-Many visitors (among them, Lawrence) were fascinated by it during their stay, and the market had a 70-years-long, prosperous history.
+The old market, called Olimpo, consisted of two buildings and was one of the biggest enclosed markets of the time.
+Many visitors (among them, Lawrence) were fascinated by it during their stay.
+The market had a 70-years-long, prosperous history.

 It was demolished only in the 1950s, to make space for new buildings (mainly banks), but it is still part of the Cagliari most recent history and collective memory.
 You can see what’s left of it on the buildings in Largo Carlo Felice.